Kwezi-Mudacumura/C--labs/README.md

 <li>
 <h3>percent.cpp</h3> The following program receives a list of non-negative numbers,then works out what percentage each number makes up of the
 total list.
-Formally,the assumption is the program is given a list of numbers x1, x2, . . . xN.</br>For each element xj ,
+Formally,the assumption is the program is given a list of numbers x1, x2, . . . xN.</br> </br>For each element xj ,
 calculate:</br>
-xj/∑(from i=1 to N)Xi
+xj/∑(from i=1 to N)xi
 </br>

 Input:</br>